 You can think of the workers’ compensation as a middle ground.
 The worker is protected, even if they were at fault for the accident.
 However, their amount of recovery is limited because they cannot recover for certain things.

-To learn more about your legal rights and to obtain legal representation, contact a personal injury lawyer at Rosenfeld Injury Lawyers to set up a free consultation for legal advice.
+To learn more about your legal rights and to obtain legal representation, contact a Chicago Workers Compensation Lawyer at Rosenfeld Injury Lawyers to set up a free consultation for legal advice.